fhamborg/Giveme5W/README.md

 ### Installation
 The following steps setup Giveme5W on a Linux system.
 If you are using MacOS, see the [installation wiki](https://github.com/fhamborg/Giveme5W/wiki/Installation).
 1. Clone the repository
-2. Stanford NER: Download version `stanford-ner-2015-12-09` from https://nlp.stanford.edu/software/CRF-NER.shtml#Download (the tool was tested with stanford-ner-2015-12-09, other versions may work as well)
+2. Stanford NER: Download version `stanford-ner-2015-12-09` from the [Stanford NER website](https://nlp.stanford.edu/software/CRF-NER.shtml#Download) (the tool was tested with stanford-ner-2015-12-09, other versions may work as well)
 3. Unzip its contents into `/Giveme5W/extractor/resources` (afterward, `/Giveme5W/extractor/resources/stanford-ner-2015-12-09` needs to exist)
 4. `pip3 install -r requirements.txt`